Literacy Volunteers of Greater Augusta

 The mission of Literacy Volunteers of Greater Augusta is to improve the reading, writing and related literacy skills of adults so each individual may reach their potential.

-Cost info: Only fee is $15.00 for training manual for volunteers.
+Cost info: No fee for training manual for volunteers due to generous grant from New Readers Press in 2020-21..
 No fee for services.

 Student and Volunteer Success Stories

 1.)
 A learner who had always been told she was stupid, said "Now I am somebody".